javiersantos/MaterialStyledDialogs/README.md

 	.show();
 ```

-The dialog will be displayed with an animation when it is opened and closed.
+The dialog will be displayed with an animation when it is opened and closed. `false` by default.

 ```Java
 new MaterialStyledDialog(this)